cmagganas/mlops-prop-mgmt/instructions.md

+# INSTRUCTIONS FOR CURSOR

-# Project Overview
+## Project Overview

 You are building a property management platform for a small family business for rental units in multifamily residential buildings.
 The platform should have role based access control with username (email) and password (forgot password goes to email).
 Admin accounts control all things, managers can add info and make changes, assistants can only add information and have limited visibility of information and properties.
 No tenant/renter portal access at this time.

 (Ideally things the solo dev understands well and easy to maintain)
 Stack:

 - Python (business logic)
 - FastAPI
-- Frontend: NextJS 14, shadcn, tailwind, Lucid Icon https://youtu.be/2PjmPU07KNs?feature=shared&t=243
+- Frontend: NextJS 14, shadcn, tailwind, Lucid Icon <https://youtu.be/2PjmPU07KNs?feature=shared&t=243>
 - Alternate Frontend: Flask

-# Core Functionalities
+## Core Functionalities

-* Upload one/many rental deposit transactions
+- Upload one/many rental deposit transactions
-   * Transaction should include [tenant, unit, property, date, amount, term, type]
+  - Transaction should include [tenant, unit, property, date, amount, term, type]
-* Table of Properties
+- Table of Properties
-* Table of Owners/Admin
+- Table of Owners/Admin
-* Table of Tenants:
+- Table of Tenants:
-   * [name, contact_info, type (past, present future), unit, property]
+  - [name, contact_info, type (past, present future), unit, property]
-* Tables for each property which includes rows with:
+- Tables for each property which includes rows with:
-   * [unit, property, occupancy_status, tenants, lease_term, rent_amount, type]
+  - [unit, property, occupancy_status, tenants, lease_term, rent_amount, type]
-* Expense tracker, upload expenses and assign to each property
+- Expense tracker, upload expenses and assign to each property
-   * [date, type, payee, memo, category, property, amount]
+  - [date, type, payee, memo, category, property, amount]
-* Reports:
+- Reports:
-   * RentalTracker: balance of all tenants by property, filter by property and balance (past due over threshold e.g. > 1 month or $X)
+  - RentalTracker: balance of all tenants by property, filter by property and balance (past due over threshold e.g. > 1 month or $X)
-   * ExpenseTracker: expenses filtered by [property, payee, category, year, month]
+  - ExpenseTracker: expenses filtered by [property, payee, category, year, month]
-   * TaskTracker: kanban and/or calendar or tasks to do [task, type, property, assigned_to, due_date, status]
+  - TaskTracker: kanban and/or calendar or tasks to do [task, type, property, assigned_to, due_date, status]

-# Feature Details
+## Feature Details

-## Feature 1: Tenant Balance System
+### Feature 1: Tenant Balance System

-### Data Structures
+#### Data Structures

 - **Tenant profile**
   - Name
   - Contact information